jeorgy/laravel-postgis/README.md

 # Laravel PostGIS
 This package implemented for calculate or check the distance between point and other database points, and this is a fork of [DigitalCloud Laravel-Posgis](https://github.com/DigitalCloud/laravel-postgis/blob/master/src/Postgis.php).

+Implemented function to search for points in a geoJSON polygon: whereCovers

 ## Installation

 [PHP](https://php.net) >=7.1.3 and [Laravel](http://laravel.com) ^7.x are required.